 What makes Smartling great is its automated translation and integration.
 Clients can easily and seamlessly connect their content management systems, code repositories, mobile apps, or eCommerce systems with Smartling.
 They can manage translation without leaving their familiar applications.
 The platform is built into the CAT Tools, so you can easily get access to the translation memory, glossary terms, or style guides.
-Besides, the WYSIWYG editor from Smartling allows you to see visual context i.e. how the translations look in real-time.
-Like other localization flatforms, Smartling also provides powerful content management feature, helping you manage and control the quality and time for a translation project.
+Besides, the WYSIWYG editor from Smartling allows you to see visual context i.e. how the translations look in real time.
+Like other localization flatforms, Smartling also provides a powerful content management feature, helping you manage and control the quality and time of a translation project.

 Transifex is a localization platform that benefits you in various aspects.
 It’s a cloud-based repository to store all source contents and their translations that you can access anytime.
-No more FTP servers, or spreadsheets or attached email files.
+No more FTP servers, spreadsheets or attached email files.
 Also, Transifex provides a solution for managing your teams and connecting directly with your clients.
 You can customize your own workflow and make sure the project runs smoothly.
 So next time you have a website, mobile app or video localization project, this platform is worth being checked out.

 Crowdin is a great choice for collaboration among teams of translators during the process of localization.
 It’s a cloud-based platform that allows you to create tasks, invite your teammates, produce reports, and keep track of the workflow in real-time.

-ProZ is one of the world largest forum for translators.
+ProZ is one of the world’s largest forums for translators.
 With around 4 million visits per month, ProZ is a helpful tool and community you should not ignore.
 You can post jobs, find jobs and connect with other translators around the world on this platform.
 Additionally, the Kudoz forum on Proz is a place you can search for terminology in numerous fields and various language pairs.
 There are also insightful shares and surveys conducted by translators around the world, giving you interesting knowledge about your domain or the translation industry.